Ptiloris: Breeding

 Like most other birds of paradise, riflebirds are polygynous, with promiscuous males displaying to and mating with several different females.
 Birds of paradise are well known for their elaborate courtship displays.
 Unlike some however, male riflebirds display alone and have been seen during the breeding season to territorially defend displaying sites.
 Otherwise, male riflebirds are generally tolerant of other riflebirds.
 The breeding season for riflebirds is generally considered to be from June to February.
 During the breeding season, male Victoria's riflebirds have been reported to have home ranges of 0.6 to 2.8 ha, containing up to 5 display posts.
 Paradise and Victoria's riflebirds select the top of a broken-off vertical tree or tree fern 10–20 cm in diameter and 10–20 metres high to display on while magnificent and growling riflebirds display on a horizontal tree branch or bough.
 Males can use the same display sites for many successive years.

-Male riflebirds appear to rigidly follow a progression of vocalisations, postures and movements when displaying to females.
+Male riflebirds appear to rigidly follow a progression of vocalisations, postures, and movements when displaying to females.
 The first stage is to call from the display perch and expose their yellow gape to attract attention.
 Male paradise and Victoria's riflebirds make a sound like "yass," male magnificent riflebirds produce a series of low whistles, and male growling riflebirds make a growling sound (hence the name).
-Once a female arrives at the display site, the second stage involves the male turning to face the female, raising his wings above his head to form a circle, again exposing his gape and raising and lowering his body on his legs.
-If a female approaches, the male begins the third display stage directly in front of the female described as "alternate wing clap", lowering one wing and hiding his head behind the other and then switching from side to side in quick succession.
+Once a female arrives at the display site, the second stage involves the male turning to face the female, raising his wings above his head to form a circle, again exposing his gape, and raising and lowering his body on his legs.
+If a female approaches, the male begins the third display stage directly in front of the female described as an "alternate wing clap", lowering one wing and hiding his head behind the other and then switching from side to side in quick succession.
 At this stage, male magnificent and growling riflebirds may start hopping sideways along the display branch.
 A female riflebird signals her receptiveness by briefly fluttering her wings and the male hops onto her back before copulation.
 Immature males may attempt to display during the breeding season as well but they appear clumsy and uncoordinated, like they need to learn to display correctly.